Best practices for a DB2 HADR environment managed by Tivoli System Automation for Mutliplatforms (TSAMP).

 1. Relaxing Heartbeat Sensitivity settings

 The default values of 4 (sensitivity) and 1 (period) allow for 8 seconds of network latency before RSCT decides that the heartbeat attempt between two nodes is unsuccessful and thus recover actions are necessary.
 We have found that in clusters where the servers are heavily utilized that the default heartbeat values are to stringent and need to be relaxed.
 Relaxing these settings can prevent unwanted behavior such as an unexpected reboot.
-We recommend changing the Sensitivity to 5 and the Period to 3 which will allow for 30 seconds before RSCT declares a problem.
+We recommend leaving the Sensitivity at 4 and changing the Period to 4 which will allow for 32 seconds before RSCT declares a problem.

 To determine your clusters "CommGroup Name" issue the "lscomg" command.
 To modify the settings to our recommended values, issue the following from any node: